d-sandborn/pyTRACE/README.md

 ## Use

-Call TRACE within Python by running
+Call TRACE within a Python script or iPython console by running

 ```
 from pyTRACE import trace
 ```

-Which will make available the top-level function for anthropogenic carbon estimation.
+which will make available the top-level function for anthropogenic carbon estimation.
 For details on its input and output parameters, run

 ```
 ?trace